Each of the challenges is based on The Natural Step System Conditions for a Sustainable Society.

 We will work towards the more efficient use and control of PVC throughout its life cycle.

-- Exact definitions and reporting concept to be available by end 2011.
+2. Exact definitions and reporting concept to be available by end 2011. > achieved

-- Address the issue of legacy additives and deliver a status report within each annual VinylPlus Progress Report.
+4. Address the issue of ‘legacy additives’ and deliver a status report within each annual VinylPlus Progress Report. > ongoing

 We will help to ensure that persistent organic compounds do not accumulate in nature and that other emissions are reduced.

-- Engage with external stakeholders in discussion of the organochlorine emissions during 2012.
+Targets1.
+Engage with external stakeholders in the discussion of organochlorine emissions during 2012. > achieved

-- Develop a plan to deal with stakeholder concerns on organochlorine emissions by end 2012.
+2. Develop a plan to deal with stakeholder concerns on organochlorine emissions by end 2012. > achieved

-- Compliance with PVC resins Industry Charters by end of first quarter of 2012.
+3. Compliance with the PVC resin Industry Charters by first Quarter 2012. > partially achieved

-- Risk assessment for the transportation of major raw materials, in particular VCM, by end 2013.
+4. Risk assessment for the transportation of major raw materials, in particular VCM, by end 2013. > achieved in 2015

-- Target zero-accident rate with VCM release during transportation in the next ten years.
+5. Target zero-accident rate with VCM release during transportation in the next 10 years. > ongoing

 Challenge Three: Sustainable Use of Additives